What is Ehrlichiosis?

 Anaplasmosis is a tick-borne disease similar to ehrlichiosis but it is caused by a different closely related bacterium (Anaplasmosis phagocytilum) and is transmitted to humans by blacklegged ticks (the same tick species that can carry Lyme disease).
 Cases of anaplasmosis are not nearly as common as cases of ehrlichiosis in Virginia.

-Anyone can get ehrlichiosis, although the majority of known cases have been in adults.
-People who spend time outdoors in tick-infested areas from April until October are at greatest risk for exposure.
+Anyone can get ehrlichiosis or anaplasmosis, but the majority of cases are seen in adults.
+Anyone who spends time in tick-infested forest areas in the period from April through August is at greatest risk of exposure.